15vrs/cmpe-327/qa327_test/test_cases/sell.md

 ## Test Case R4.5a
 Date must be given in the format YYYYMMDD (e.g. 20200901).
-Misformatted date produces error message.
+Mis-formatted date produces error message.

 - click on `#ticket-name` element and enter a valid ticket name for test_ticket
 - click on `#quantity` element and enter value `0`